mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 Water front would be great.
 Just keep it easy.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **120 minutes**

-&mdash;
+So, so sleep but a better start to the day.
 <!---->
 ### 2100m Swim Workout
 Things were going just swimmingly until...
 ![Poolside Hazard](/assets/jpg/poolhazard-20210421.jpeg)
 I smoked my fifth metacarpal bone on a metal latch of a metal structure protruding into the lane.
 That hurt!
 I am not normally that close to the edge of the pool but I was giving a slower swimmer some space as she had drifted toward the middle of the lane.
 I didn't know it was there until I REALLY knew it was there.

 As soon as I could, I got back to the workout but my hand is still smarting as I type this hours later.

 The 6x50 Strong Effort set got this morning's best focus from me (end of the workout, less people remaining).

 <!---->
 ### Easy Waterfront Ride